alex-bellon/wikipedia/README.md

 ## Things
 - [Adventure playground](https://en.wikipedia.org/wiki/Adventure_playground) - a specific type of playground for children.
 Adventure playgrounds can take many forms, ranging from "natural playgrounds" to "junk playgrounds", and are typically defined by an ethos of unrestricted play, the presence of playworkers (or "wardens"), and the absence of adult-manufactured or rigid play-structures.
 - [Ampelmaennchen](https://en.wikipedia.org/wiki/Ampelm%C3%A4nnchen) - is the symbol shown on pedestrian signals in Germany.
+- [Anti-satellite weapons](https://en.wikipedia.org/wiki/Anti-satellite_weapon) are space weapons designed to incapacitate or destroy satellites for strategic or tactical purposes.
 - [Antimony pill](https://en.wikipedia.org/wiki/Antimony_pill) - a pill made from metallic antimony.
 It was a popular remedy in the nineteenth century, and it was used to purge and revitalise the bowels.
 In use, it is swallowed and allowed to pass through the body, after which it is customarily recovered for reuse, giving rise to the name everlasting pill.
 - [Apollo insurance covers](https://en.wikipedia.org/wiki/Apollo_insurance_covers) - autographed postal covers signed by the astronaut crews prior to their mission.
 The ability of astronauts to obtain much life insurance was limited, so they signed hundreds of postal covers before they left, on the presumption that they would become highly valuable in the event of their death.
 - [Archimedes' Screw](https://en.wikipedia.org/wiki/Archimedes'_screw) -  is a machine used for transferring water from a low-lying body of water into irrigation ditches.
 - [Auxetics](https://en.wikipedia.org/wiki/Auxetics) - structures or materials that have a negative Poisson's ratio.
 When stretched, they become thicker perpendicular to the applied force.
+- [Bankruptcy barrel](https://en.wikipedia.org/wiki/Bankruptcy_barrel) - a visual symbol, primarily of the 20th century, used in cartoons and other media as a token of destitution.
+Not intended to be realistic, it consists of a suit made of only a wooden barrel held on by suspenders, indicating that the subject is so poor that he is unable to afford even clothes
 - [Battenburg markings](https://en.wikipedia.org/wiki/Battenburg_markings) - a pattern of high-visibility markings developed in the United Kingdom (UK) in the 1990s and now used on the sides of emergency service vehicles in the UK, Crown dependencies, British Overseas Territories and several other European countries such as Czech Republic, Iceland, Sweden, Germany, Spain, Ireland and Belgium as well as in New Zealand, Australia, Hong Kong, and Trinidad and Tobago.
 - [Bread dildo](https://en.wikipedia.org/wiki/Bread_dildo) - a dildo prepared using bread, allegedly made in the Greco-Roman era around 2,000 years ago.
 - [Camouflage passport](https://en.wikipedia.org/wiki/Camouflage_passport) - a document, designed to look like a real passport, issued in the name of a non-existent country or entity.